 Japanese American Communities

 Japanese Americans have called Utah their home since the late 1800s.
-Japanese American cultural identities contributed to Utah’s labor, religious, and political landscapes.
+They have made important contributions to Utah’s work, religious, legal, and political landscapes.

 There were several push and pull factors that drew Japanese immigrants to Utah.
 Push factors included unemployment, poor economic advancement, and poor living conditions in Japan.
 American industrialization, which is a process where people start to use machines to do work once done by people, was a pull factor that drew Japanese immigrants to the western United States, where they settled in cities and in farming areas.

-Japanese immigrants who moved to Utah from Japan were called Issei, or first generation.
-Japanese Americans born in the United States to parents from Japan were known as Nisei, or second generation.
-Issei and Nisei built communities by living, working, fulfilling civic duties, and worshiping in Utah.
+Japanese immigrants who moved to Utah from Japan are called Issei, or first generation.
+Children born in the United States to parents from Japan are known as Nisei, or second generation.
+Sansei means third generation, and yonsei means fourth generation.
+Japanese Americans built strong communities through hard work, supporting people through hard times, and contributing their skills and cultures to Utah.

 Settling

 Japanese immigrants began to settle in Utah in the 1880s.
-They lived in towns including Salt Lake City, Castle Gate, Ogden, and Delta, Utah.
+They lived all around the state, including Ogden, Salt Lake, Morgan, Utah Valley, Castle Gate, Moab, and Tooele.

 Working